How Can We Help?

 Workforce Solutions Alamo (WSA) is a source for economic, workforce data and analysis to help you make informed decisions.
 You will find Economic information to support your business development.
 Have the opportunity to research economic indicators such as job growth, unemployment statistics, salary and wage information.

-September 2025 Employment Data:
+November 2025 Employment Data:

 Workforce Solutions Alamo releases monthly data from the Texas Workforce Commission (TWC.)
 Our data team then analyzes the data to provide monthly reports by County and City.